q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 * Score is increased when brick is broken.

 ### Shortcomings
-* The bounce like effect is very glitchy, so i must rather use better idea to make it work good.
+* The bounce like effect is very glitchy, so I must rather use better idea to make it work good.
 * When striking with wall, direction is not set properly.
 * There is not GUI or UI.

 ## What next?
 The current version of codes and blogs are available on GitHub repository below:
 * [Contour Based Game](https://github.com/q-viper/Contour-Based-Games)
-For this system, i might try to solve above shortcomings but possible next move can be:
+For this system, I might try to solve above shortcomings but possible next move can be:
 * Adding highscore system.
 * Adding VUI.
 * Adding bouncy effect(can be done by ellipse).